-Knock knees is an angular deformity of the legs in which the knees touch each other but the ankles are spread apart.
-This is also known as “genu valgum."
-Typically during childhood and especially during early grade school, knock knees is a normal part of growth.
-This is called “physiologic genu valgum."
+Knock knees, also known as genu valgum, are an angular deformity of the legs that causes the knees to touch each other, while the ankles are spread apart.
+Typically, during childhood and especially during early grade school, knock knees can be a normal part of growth.
+This is called physiologic genu valgum.

 In most cases, there is no specific cause.
 Knock knees is slightly more common in girls than boys.
 Obesity can increase the risk of knock knees, too.
 In rare cases, rickets or osteomyelitis can contribute to knock knees.

 Progression of knock knees:

 Usually, no treatment is necessary.
 Almost all children with knock knees can continue to participate in all their activities, including sports.
 In the past, bracing was sometimes used, but is not any longer.
 On rare occasions, if knock knees do not improve by age 10 or worsen and the child complains of significant knee pain, has difficulty walking or is unable to perform normal activities, surgery may be considered.
 Surgery is typically done before the child is done growing and consists of applying metal plates on the inside of the knees and allowing them to grow straighter.